SillyMoo/concordance-go/README.md

 user    0m1.841s
 sys     0m0.090s

-On the branch 'faster' you can find a quick version of this program.
+On the branch 'faster' you can find a quicker version of this program.
 However this does not form part of my submission, as it is really not pretty code.
-The assignment spoke of ensure the code is readable, and the faster branch is definitely not that.
+The assignment spoke of ensuring the code is readable, and the faster branch is definitely not that.
 It is quick though.